Logo

 Tucker Carlson has said normalization of relations with China following President Richard Nixon's 1972 visit led to unforeseen consequences, and that America became progressively worse off for it.

-Tucker Carlson was criticized in India by figures such as the politician and historian Shashi Tharoor, who had written a book detailing atrocities by the British Raj.
+Tucker Carlson was criticized in India by figures including the politician and historian Shashi Tharoor, who had written a book detailing atrocities by the British Raj.

-Tucker Carlson is a frequent critic of immigration, and has been described by multiple writers as demonizing both legal and illegal immigrants.
+Tucker Carlson is a frequent critic of immigration, and has been described by multiple writers as demonizing both documented and undocumented immigrants.

 Tucker Carlson has described white supremacy as "not a real problem in America".